 Travel home on the routes I used to take.

-Lose my love and give my life to those who’d protect me, and preserve me.
+Lose my love and give my life to those who’d protect and preserve me.

 I want to be safe.

-Live a life with no dissolutions, disease, disappointment, death or divorce.
+Live a life with no dissolution, disease, disappointment, death or divorce.

-And cancer takes away your friend, and your fathers fracture you, and your leaders leave you, and the kid rebels, and the church dissolves, and even your good marriage doesn’t always survive the best of days…
+And when cancer takes away your friend, father figures fracture you, and your leaders leave you — the kid rebels and your church dissolves, and even your great marriage doesn’t always survive the best of days;

-And you find yourself faced with a disappointment so deep that you don’t quite know how to process it — or who to trust, or how to begin all over again.
+You find yourself faced with disappointment so deep that you don’t quite know how to process it — or who to trust, or how to begin all over again.

-I once scratched around for closure, struggled in the shadowland, and wrangled with the big whys of life.
+So I scratched around for closure, struggled in the shadowland, wrangled with the big whys of life.

-And in this journey of life, when it’s not always hunky-dory, we can be the Habakkuk of the Bible who wrestled thin with God, and questioned Him:
+When it’s not always hunky-dory, I am Habakkuk of the Bible, who wrestled thin with God, who questioned Him through and through —

 How do you make sense of all that fracture you, and allow what breaks and bruises you to make you bold instead?